markafoltz/camera-effects/README.md

 If we plan to replace any of the existing properties on `MediaStreamTrack` that convey similar information, we should understand existing usage first.
-Because Chrome has not shipped these properties, we will need to rely on devloper reports or other browsers to assess usage.
+Because Chrome has not shipped these properties, we will need to rely on developer reports or other browsers to assess usage.

 (Note: An [HTTP Archive](https://httparchive.org/) search for the